SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

-At the beginning of his clubhead term, Nikhil and I walked around during breaks and asked random 2nd years how they felt about clubs.
+At the beginning of his club head term, Nikhil and I walked around during breaks and asked random 2nd years how they felt about clubs.
 A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home and couldn't stay at PES.
 They wished there were more online activities from clubs.

 While Nikhil and I understood this exclusive benefit, we're still certified haters of online sessions.
 - The community aspect doesn't feel natural because someone has to initiate conversation during OA prep time (and the responsible senior is usually busy prepping their OA).
 This cannot be just a, 'cross over shake hands' initiation, but an actual mention of some topic.
 You have to ask someone a particular question.